Chichen Itza: Decline

-According to some colonial Mayan sources (e.g., the Book of Chilam Balam of Chumayel), Hunac Ceel, ruler of Mayapan, conquered Chichén Itzá in the 13th century.
+According to some colonial Maya sources (e.g., the Book of Chilam Balam of Chumayel), Hunac Ceel, ruler of Mayapan, conquered Chichen Itza in the 13th century.
 Hunac Ceel supposedly prophesied his own rise to power.
 According to custom at the time, individuals thrown into the Cenote Sagrado were believed to have the power of prophecy if they survived.
 During one such ceremony, the chronicles state, there were no survivors, so Hunac Ceel leaped into the Cenote Sagrado, and when removed, prophesied his own ascension.

-While there is some archeological evidence that indicates Chichén Itzá was at one time looted and sacked, there appears to be greater evidence that it could not have been by Mayapan, at least not when Chichén Itzá was an active urban center.
+While there is some archeological evidence that indicates Chichen Itza was at one time looted and sacked, there appears to be greater evidence that it could not have been by Mayapan, at least not when Chichen Itza was an active urban center.
 Archeological data now indicates that Chichen Itza declined as a regional center by 1100, before the rise of Mayapan.
 Ongoing research at the site of Mayapan may help resolve this chronological conundrum.

-After Chichén Itzá elite activities ceased, the city may not have been abandoned.
+After Chichen Itza elite activities ceased, the city may not have been abandoned.
 When the Spanish arrived, they found a thriving local population, although it is not clear from Spanish sources if these Maya were living in Chichen Itza proper, or a nearby settlement.
 The relatively high population density in the region was a factor in the conquistadors' decision to locate a capital there.
 According to post-Conquest sources, both Spanish and Maya, the Cenote Sagrado remained a place of pilgrimage.